guojunq/lsgan/README.md

 We are keeping updating this repository of source codes, and more results and algorithms will be released soon.

+- We now have a new project generalizing LS-GAN to a more general form, called **Generalized LS-GAN (GLS-GAN)**.
+It unifies Wasserstein GAN as well as this LS-GAN in an integrated framework, along with a super class of GLS-GANs including various new GAN members to explore.
+Check the github project at https://github.com/guojunq/glsgan, and the Appendix D of the newly updated prepint

+- We also prepare **an incomplete map of GANs** at http://www.cs.ucf.edu/~gqi/GANs.htm, which plots the terrority of basic GANs in our view.
+We will update the map as more GAN territories are found.

 ### LS-GAN (without conditions)